lixiaochen0218/LeetCodeSolution/README.md

 # codingTests

-## Simple and easy understand solutions for LeetCode medium and hard problems.
+## Simple and easy understanding solutions for LeetCode medium and hard problems.